Reason #2 why the Wizard likes Bovada:

 • bust: 41.64%

 A good bet is a good bet, regardless of whom it is against.
-However you can’t ignore the high house cut at the track.
+However, you can't ignore the high house cut at the track.
 You also can never be sure of what the true odds are at the track.
-If I thought a horse had a 50% chance of winning but paid 3:1 then I would doubt by own judgement that the horse really had a 50% chance of winning.
-Along the same lines when choosing a mutual fund you should consider not only the historic rate of return but also how much is charged in commissions.
+If I thought a horse had a 50% chance of winning but paid 3 to 1, then I would doubt by own judgement that the horse really had a 50% chance of winning.
+Along the same lines, when choosing a mutual fund you should consider not only the historic rate of return but also how much is charged in commissions.

-Parrando’s Paradox states that two suboptimal games of chance can show a long term gain if played alternately.
+Parrando's Paradox states that two sub-optimal games of chance can show a long-term gain if played alternately.
 However the games can not be independent of each other, which eliminates any comparison to casino games.
-To learn more there is a New York Times article here: http://oll.temple.edu/economics/Econ_92/Parrando/012500sci-statistics-paradox.html.

 Mike, On my last trip to Vegas, a dealer I’ve come to know said he was "toying with the idea" of standing on a 16 against a dealer’s 7 because only 5 of the 8 cards give the dealer an automatic win.
 How does this strategy play out?

 This would be a bad play.
-For example my blackjack appendix 9B shows the return both ways by playing 10 and 6 cards against a dealer 7.
+For example, my blackjack appendix 9B shows the return both ways by playing 10 and 6 cards against a dealer 7.
 Hitting has an expected loss of 39.6% of the bet.
-However standing has an expected loss of 47.89%.
+However, standing has an expected loss of 47.89%.
 There is no easy explanation I can give why hitting is better.
 You have to consider everything that can happen, weight it by its probability, and take the sum.
-Overall hitting is much better.
+Overall hitting is better of two bad plays.

-For those who don’t understand what you’re asking there are new machines that take the blackjack discards and place them randomly back in the deck after each hand.
-If you are using basic strategy it shouldn’t matter on an expected loss per hand basis.
+For those who don't understand what you're asking, there are new machines that take the blackjack discards and place them randomly back in the deck after each hand.
+If you are using basic strategy, then the shufflers actually lower the house edge slightly, due to the omission of the cut card effect.
 It is my understanding that they do provide an honest random shuffle.
-However the shuffling machine allows the dealer to waste less time shuffling and spend more time dealing.
-This means you will spend more time playing, and thus more time for the house edge to grind you down.
-Personally I don’t like automatic shufflers.
-A dealer shuffle provides a break in the action and a chance to engage in conversation.
+However, the shuffling machine allows the dealer to waste less time shuffling and spend more time dealing.
+This means you will spend more time playing, and thus more hands for the house edge to grind you down.